jellymawan/HTTPServer/README.md

 To try DELETE, type ```curl -X DELETE localhost/example.txt -v``` into terminal/command line

 To try HEAD, type ```curl --head localhost/example.txt``` into terminal/command line

+To try to get the 401 error code, use PUT to make a new file, close the server, and try to GET the file

 ## Assignment Information
 ### Creating an HTTP Server